 by Sara Rosett

-When not pinning, Sara writes mystery (Ellie Avery series) and intrigue (On the Run series).
-As a military spouse, Sara has moved around the country (frequently!) and traveled internationally.
-The photo at the right was taken during trip to Venice, which inspired her new thriller, Elusive.
+A native Texan, Sara is the author of the Ellie Avery mystery series and the On The Run suspense series.
+As a military spouse, Sara has moved around the country (frequently!) and traveled internationally, which inspired her latest suspense novels.
 Publishers Weekly called Sara’s books, "satisfying," "well-executed," and "sparkling."